Insights & Resources

 Your employee's home insurance won't cover your business.
 If your team works remotely — even part-time — you likely have gaps in your commercial coverage for equipment, cyber liability, and workplace injuries.
 Here's what Ontario employers need to get right.

-Hit and Run in Ontario: What to Do, How Your Insurance Works, and What You're Owed
+Hit and Run in Ontario: What to Do and How Insurance Works

 A hit and run is stressful, but Ontario drivers have more protection than they realize.
 Here's exactly what to do at the scene, how your insurance responds, and which coverage gaps to close before it happens to you.